Driftini/Pancake/README.md

 Once you're done with customization, WINDOWS93 will reboot back into the desktop.
 ## Uninstalling
-If you wish to entirely remove Win103 from WINDOWS93, access the dashboard and go to the settings tab.
+If you wish to entirely remove Pancake from WINDOWS93, access the dashboard and go to the settings tab.

-Scroll down until you find the **Uninstall Win103** button.
+Scroll down until you find the **Uninstall Pancake** button.

 Clicking on it will result in a prompt warning you that **all the Win103 data, including settings and any eventual extra files stored in /a/.win103/ will be lost upon proceeeding**.